barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 Seurat recommends a threshold for filtering for the QC metrics.

--   Cells are filtereed for unique feature counts over 2,500 or less than 200
+-   Cells are filtered for unique feature counts over 2,500 or less than 200
--   Cells are filtereed for &lt;5% mitochondrial counts
+-   Cells are filtered for &lt;5% mitochondrial counts

 ``` r
 # Visualize QC metrics as a violin plot